dn3010/cennznet/README.md

 	- Deploy the change by reseting Rimu nodes and redeploy them
 		- Ask Bryan or Cameron if you don't know how to do this
 	- Cherry pick or merge changes from `stable` to `master`
+	- Rimu genesis file must be same in both stable branch and master